COMPREDICT-GmbH/CanLogSyncServ/README.md

 ```
 CanLogSyncServ --iface=vcan0 --sample_rate=5000 --ipc_link=ipc:///tmp/network.ipc --ipc_link=tcp://*:5556 --dbc=network.dbc --config=config.cfg
 ```
-The `CanLogSyncServ` is now broadcasting the physical signal values over those two ipc_links.
+The `CanLogSyncServ` is now broadcasting the physical signal values over those two IPC sockets.

 > The `Sync` in `CanLogSyncServer` stands for synchronizing, this means,
 > the tool is atomic braodcasting all the actual frames which belong into one sampe_rate interval.
-> So if you receive something about a ipc_link, you can be sure, that **exactly** `sample_rate` microseconds passed between the last received data.
+> So if you receive something about a IPC socket, you can be sure, that **exactly** `sample_rate` microseconds passed between the last received data.
 > So there is absolutly no synchronizing mechanism needed to be implemented by the user of this tool.

-Now we can subscribe to those ipc_links like this:
+Now we can subscribe to those IPC sockets like this:
 ```
 int main (int argc, char *argv[])
 {